glyfo/sui-dev-docker/README.md

 ## 5 - Sui Active Address

 Within the environment, there is an active address configured with 5 SUI Object COIN.
 Each of these objects is endowed with 30M, resulting in a cumulative total of 150M in the account.
+The total amount is split in 5 objects.

 ```bash
 root@7a2c0a32cd76:/sui# sui client active-address